How to identify the dead cone in the top-quark jet: Distribution of particle momenta in top-quark jets and MLLA predictions

 \subsection{Reconstruction of parton and hadron momentum distributions}

-The study of the angular distribution of particles around the top quark direction provides evidence for the dead cone effect as modeled in the Pythia MCEG.
-Another approach is the analysis of particle distributions in momentum space.
-This study does not require a precise knowledge of the top-quark flight direction as in the angular analysis.
-Furthermore, for the momentum spectra there are predictions based on the MLLA which we have explored previously for c- and b-quark jets in $e^+e^-$ annihilation~\cite{Kluth:2023umf}, also in comparison with Pythia8 MCEG~\cite{Kluth:2023dav}.
-For a stable top-quark the analysis could proceed in the same way and there are well-defined expectations on the effect of the heavy quark mass in the process $e^+e^-\to t \bar t+X$ for the parton momentum distribution from the primary $\hat{t \bar t}$ color dipole radiation.
+The study of the angular distribution of particles around the top-quark direction provides evidence for the dead cone effect as modeled by the \textsc{Pythia}~8.3 MCEG.
+Another approach is the analysis of particle distributions in momentum space that does not require precise knowledge of the top-quark flight direction as in the angular analysis.
+Furthermore, for the momentum spectra there are predictions based on the MLLA which we have explored previously for c- and b-quark jets in $e^+e^-$ annihilation~\cite{Kluth:2023umf}, also in comparison with \textsc{Pythia}~\cite{Kluth:2023dav}.
+For a stable top-quark the analysis could proceed in the same way and there are well-defined expectations for the dependence of the parton momentum distribution on the heavy quark mass in the process $e^+e^-\to t \bar t+X$ related to the primary $\hat{t \bar t}$ color dipole radiation.

-In the realistic case of an unstable top-quark, there are two additional features to be considered.
-Firstly, because of the decay of the top-quark $t\to bW$, we have an additional source of radiation from the color dipoles $\widehat{tb}$ and $\widehat{\bar{t}\bar{b}}$ in the top-quark direction, which has to be separated.
-Secondly, there is a modification of the soft-gluon emission dependent on the finite width $\Gamma_t$.
-This effect will be discussed later in Sec.~\ref{sec:finite_width} as a correction and our analysis here is based on the PYTHIA 8.3 MCEG in its default version without this effect included.
+The momentum distributions are studied using the variable $\xi=\ln{(1/x)}$ with the fractional momentum or energy~$x$; the MC data are presented as functions of $x_p=2p/W$ at energy $W=\sqrt{s}$ in the c.m.s. or $\xi_p=\ln{(1/x_p)}$.
+In $e^+e^-$ annihilation, we also refer to the fragmentation function

-The momentum distributions are studied using the variable $\xi=\ln{1/x_p}$ with the fractional momentum $x_p=2p/W$ at energy $W=\sqrt{s}$ in the c.m.s.
-In $e^+e^-$ annihilation we also refer to the fragmentation function
+with the particle density distribution $d\sigma/d\xi$ in both hemispheres and the total production rate for the given event sample $\sigma_{tot}$ and $\bar D(\xi,W) = x D(x,W)$ with the inclusive distribution $D(x,W)$ for one jet.
+In this section, we refer to the $\xi$-spectra as $2 \bar D$ for both hemispheres, following the convention in our previous work.

-with the particle density distribution $d\sigma/d\xi$ in both hemispheres and the total production rate for the given event sample $\sigma_{tot}$ and $\bar D(\xi,W) = x D(\xi,W)$ with the inclusive distribution $D(x,W)$ for one jet.
-In this section we refer to the $\xi$-spectra as $2 \bar D$ for both hemispheres for consistency with previous works.
+The $\xi_p$-distributions presented here refer to partons or to hadrons with all charges included to be naturally compared.
+In the experiment, the charged particles are much better reconstructed than the neutral ones (such as the $\pi_0$'s).
+Therefore, it may be indicated to construct the $\xi_p$-spectra of the hadrons from the charged particles only and to correct for the neutrals.
+In fact, the ratio $r_{ch/all}$ of the spectra of charged hadrons and all hadrons is rather universal, and it is largely independent of the momentum in the region of our interest.
+For the top-quark, we find from the MC